Jonril: Gateway to the Sunken Lands

 Jonril: Gateway to the Sunken Lands is a 1982 fantasy role-playing game supplement published by Midkemia Press.

 Contents

-Jonril: Gateway to the Sunken Lands details a large city designed for use with most fantasy role-playing systems, which is populated with a wide variety of characters.
+Jonril: Gateway to the Sunken Lands details a large city designed to be compatible with fantasy role-playing games, which is inhabited by a variety of different characters.

 Reception

 Kelly Grimes reviewed Jonril: Gateway to the Sunken Lands in The Space Gamer No. 61.
 Grimes commented that "Jonril is a very worthwhile setup.
 It is well put together, and can be used without too much pregame planning.
 It's well worth the money."